mkrisher/scala_test/README.md

 # Notes

+  The first commit includes the scaffolding of the project built using the sbt scalatest [template](https://github.com/scala/scalatest-example.g8)

-  The first commit shows an example of how to test a class (instance methods and class functions) using FunSpec, which is similar to RSpec for Ruby
+  The second commit shows an example of how to test a class (instance methods and class functions) using FunSpec, which is similar to RSpec for Ruby